NotAGameDev07/Tres/README.md

 ---

-> `<ccard id="X">` defines a card with custom actions, the code to define custom actions is written in python with X being the id of the card
+> `<ccard id="X" ssc="Y" csc="Z">` defines a card with custom actions, the code to define custom actions is written in python with X being the id of the card, Y being the code ran on the server side, and Z being the code run on the client side, all attributes are required

 ---